stimpy77/Qaud/README.md

         void DeleteByKey(params object[] keyvalue);
         void DeleteRange(IEnumerable<T> items);

-        // metadata (most should be implemented on the explicit interface, to conveniently hide from consumer code) bool AutoSave { get; set; }               // if false, defers changes; some implementations force AutoSave=true void SaveChanges();                       // apply changes; noop if AutoSave == true bool SupportsNestedRelationships { get; } // indicates support for "navigation properties" as with EF
+        // metadata (most should be implemented explicitly on the interface, to conveniently hide from consumer code) bool AutoSave { get; set; }               // if false, defers changes; some implementations force AutoSave=true void SaveChanges();                       // apply changes; noop if AutoSave == true bool SupportsNestedRelationships { get; } // indicates support for "navigation properties" as with EF